 Organized and chaired the Harbor House Nursing Home and Rehabilitation Center’s Family Council, Hingham, MA (volunteer service).

-- Board of Directors, Massachusetts Coalition of Adult Education
+- Board of Directors, Massachusetts Coalition for Adult Education (Past)

 - Rider College (New Jersey), Distinguished Lecturer, 1992